-Moon Area School District (MASD) is situated in Allegheny County and educates more than 3,700 students from Moon and Crescent Townships, who attend classes in seven buildings, including one high school, one middle school, and five elementary buildings, each containing specially designed spaces for twenty-first century learning.
+Moon Area School District (MASD) is situated in Allegheny County and educates almost 3,900 students from Moon and Crescent Townships, who attend classes in seven buildings, including one high school, one middle school, and five elementary buildings, each containing specially designed spaces for twenty-first century learning.

 The District covers an approximate 26-square mile attendance area and is located 15 miles from Pittsburgh and minutes from the Pittsburgh International Airport.
 Moon Area School District offers a completely renovated 30-acre secondary campus which utilizes state-of-the-art technologies to foster student learning and support program development.
 The campus showcases spectacular athletic fields and courts, modern auditoriums, and unmatched amenities for students, staff, and community members.

 University Boulevard serves as the boundary line for elementary school attendance zones.
 Those residing on the Robert Morris University side attend Brooks Elementary (K-4), Hyde Elementary (K-4), and McCormick Elementary (K-4).
 Those on the Giant Eagle side attend Bon Meade Elementary (K-4) and Allard Elementary (K-4).
 The middle school serves all students in grades 5-8 and the high school serves the traditional grades of 9-12.

 Over 500 District staff members are committed to helping all students reach their full potential for success.
 Moon Area students consistently perform above state and national averages on standardized testing.
 Course offerings at each grade level reflect a broad scope of opportunities for students to attain a well-rounded education.
 By cultivating critical thinking and problem-solving, students can attain the skills necessary for college and career success.